 Cuauhtemoc Blanco, the Mexican World Cup icon and star player with Mexico City's Club America, has announced his retirement.
-He said he has made the decision to play a last tournament as a professional in June 2014 and then make room for the new generation.
+He said he has made the decision to play a last tournament as a professional and then make room for the new generation.

 "I decided that the truth is I've had a nice career, but it's time to give young people a chance and, in particular, it's time to enjoy my family." said Blanco.